Kishori IVF

 There are three categories into which Diminished Ovarian Reserve falls:

-• Primary DOR: Caused by ageing naturally, it is linked to a decline in the number and calibre of eggs produced.
+• Primary DOR: Caused by aging naturally, it is linked to a decline in the number and caliber of eggs produced.

 • Secondary DOR: The consequences of medical treatments like radiation, chemotherapy, or surgery that change the way ovaries function.